KacperWojciechowski/websiteBackend/markdown/Cpp/Roadmap.md

 state "26.1.
 Synchronized types (*)" as Lesson_26_1

 state "27.
 Resolving problems\nwith concurrency" as Lesson_27 #YellowGreen

-state "28.
-Interacting with the OS" as Lesson_28 #YellowGreen
+state "27.1.
+Interacting with the OS" as Lesson_27_1

 /' ------------------------------ State connections ------------------------------'/